-Temperature are usually warm and you can not care about the rain.
+Temperature are usually warm and don't have to worry about the rain.
 There are lots of things to do in Bologna even in rainy days.

-Remember that June 2nd is an Italian public holiday.
-Most of the shops, markets and restaurants are closed,
+Remember that June 2nd is an Italian public holiday: most of the shops, markets and restaurants are closed,

 Food festivals like Cioccoshow or MortadellaBo, live music in rock and jazz clubs like Locomotiv, Covo Club, Cantina Bentivoglio and Bravo Cafè and the beginning of theatre's seasons make autumn a great season to be in Bologna.

 The best time to eat tortellini, cotechino and all the rich dishes of our tradition.
 I've even created a special version of our food tour with the Christmas food of Bologna.

 Just locals around the markets and a relaxed mood in the air.

 Wait for the new year in Piazza Maggiore where the so called "Vecchione", an icon of the old year that disappears, is set on fire.
 Some restaurants and gelato shops may be closed for holidays.

 [photos: Paolo Piscolla, Denis Billi, Tyler Durdan at Flickr]